ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20201130_apip_relnotes.md

 This update has the following limitations:

 * API Portal 7.7.20201130 is compatible with API Gateway and API Manager 7.7.20201130 only.
 * Upgrade to API Portal 7.7.20201130 is supported from [API Portal 7.7](/docs/apim_relnotes/201904_release/apip_relnotes/) only.
-You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal 7.7 November, or see [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.
+* This update is not available as a virtual appliance or as a managed service on Axway Cloud.
 * Upgrading from previous API Portal Docker image is not supported.
-* This update is not available as a virtual appliance or as a managed service on Axway Cloud.

 ## Important changes